DYCI2/Somax2/README.md

 * **Introduction to Somax:** The document `Introduction Somax.pdf` is intended as a starting point to give an understanding of how the interaction model of Somax works.
 * **Max Help Files:** The main documentation of Somax.
 Individual help files exists for each Max object, outlining how to use the object, its parametric controls as well as a number of use cases.
 The help files can be accessed by pressing the «?» button available in each of the objects or by right-clicking (ctrl-click) the object inside Max in the unlocked patcher and selecting "Open Help".
 * **Videos, Reports and Publications**: Can be found [here](http://repmus.ircam.fr/somax/home).
-* **Additional Corpora**: A number of pre-built corpora to use for experimentation are available initially.
-Further corpora can be found in the `Somax2/corpus/Additional-Corpora.zip`.
-To use those in Somax 2, extract the archive and move the content of the extracted folder to the `Somax2/corpus/` folder.

 Further documentation will be added continuously.

 ## Credits
-Somax 2 (c) Ircam 2012-2021
+Somax 2 (c) Ircam 2012-2022

 Somax 2 is a new version of the Somax reactive co-improvisation paradigm by G. Assayag.
-Written by Joakim Borg in Max and Python (2019-2021), featuring a modular multithreaded implementation, multiple wireless interacting players, new UI design with tutorials and documentation, as well as a number of new interaction parameters.
+Written by Joakim Borg in Max and Python (2019-2022), featuring a modular multithreaded implementation, multiple wireless interacting players, new UI design with tutorials and documentation, as well as a number of new interaction parameters.

 Legacy: